avuko/randori/README.md

 > in quick succession.<br />
 > [https://en.wikipedia.org/wiki/Randori](https://en.wikipedia.org/wiki/Randori)

 Basically it is my http://github.com/avuko/aiki PoC on steroids.
+It currently supports ssh and telnet, with more protocols in the works.

 Shoutout to `0xBF` ([ONSec-Lab](https://github.com/ONsec-Lab/scripts/tree/master/pam_steal))
 for giving us pam_steal.
 Everything here started with that one simple, great idea.